 There's also a possibility that the house has irreparable structural problems if it hasn't been maintained for years.

-Yes, you can sell a hoarder’s house in Arkansas.
-But, the process is not as fast and easy as selling a well-maintained home on the market.
+Yes, you can sell a hoarder's house.
+But, the process is not as fast and easy as selling a well-maintained home on the Arkansas market.